MileHacker Logo

 Budgeting & Costs

 Inform your bank and credit card companies of your travel plans before departure to prevent card issues.
-Avoid exchanging currency at airports or major train stations, as these locations often offer unfavorable exchange rates and higher fees.
+Avoid exchanging currency at the airport or major train stations, as these locations often offer unfavorable exchange rates and higher fees.
 You obtain better rates by withdrawing local currency directly from an ATM or by using a credit card for purchases.

 Budget Traveler